Trolleybuses in Zurich: Current fleet

 As of 2012, the Zurich trolleybus fleet stood at 114 vehicles, of which 83 were articulated and 31 bi-articulated:

 The bi-articulated vehicles cover all of the vehicle runs (or duties) on line 31, as well as individual runs on line 32.
 If, due to construction activities, these trolleybuses vehicles cannot be used on line 31, they can operate additional runs on line 32.

 In preparation for the introduction of the bi-articulated vehicles, some of the bus stops on these two lines had to be converted, as the bi-articulated vehicles are about 7 m longer than a conventional articulated bus.
 Earlier, at the start of 2006, there had been extensive test runs using a bi-articulated vehicles from the Geneva trolleybus system.

 The first conventional Swisstrolley, no. 144, was delivered on 20 July 2006 as a pre-series production vehicle, and presented to the public.
 Since September 2006, it has been in regular service.

 For 2012, the Verkehrsbetriebe Zürich plans to replace all remaining high-floor vehicles with an additional 21 articulated Swisstrolley 3 and 17 bi-articulated Hess lighTrams.
 With the introduction of the latter group of vehicles, line 32 will be fully converted to bi-articulated vehicle operation.
 The associated increase in the system's capacity, combined with a thinning of service frequencies, should enable the reduction of the fleet by five units.

 The last four O405 GTZ trolleybuses, which were the last high-floor trolleybuses in the fleet, were retired in December 2015.

-Future developments

-The Limmattal light rail line is currently under construction to the west of Zürich, and when completed it will follow the same route as the current outer section of trolleybus route 31 between Farbhof and Schlieren.
-When this happens, the 31 will be cut back to Micafil, one stop west of Farbhof.
-It will be replaced by an extension of tram route 2 from Farbhof to Schlieren over the tracks of the Limmattal line.
+The Limmattal light rail line, to the west of Zurich, opened in 2022.
+It follows the same route as the current outer section of trolleybus line 31 between Farbhof and Schlieren.
+When this happened, the 31 was cut back to Micafil, one stop west of Farbhof.
+It was replaced by an extension of tram line 2 from Farbhof to Schlieren over the tracks of the Limmattal line.

 Work is underway to make bus routes 69 (Milchbuck – ETH Hönggerberg) and 80 (Triemlispital – Bahnhof Oerlikon) electrified by 2024 and 2025, respectively.

-The route 83 may be extended to Unterenstringen and the Bus route 89 may be electrified.
+Line 83 may be extended to Unterenstringen and bus line 89 may be electrified.